pankajarm/Boston-House-Pricing-Prediction/README.md

 Basically, by using SciKit Learn Linear Regression fit method, we are telling it to find correct relationhip for example, between given Data of x1 (CRIME in the Area) with y (Median House Value)

-or
+and

 x2 (proportion of residential land zoned for lots over 25,000 sq.ft.) with y (Median House Value)

+and

+x3 (proportion of non-retail business acres per town ) with y (Median House Value)

-and so on with all variables..
+and so on ...till x13 (% lower status of the population ) with y (Median House Value)

 Hope it all make sense to you...

-Read more about varibles relationship to house pricing here.
+Read more about above varibles relationship to house pricing in Boston here.

 https://archive.ics.uci.edu/ml/datasets/Housing